agustealo/agustealo.github.io/_posts/2014-09-02-Unerstanding-CSS-Size-Properties.markdown

 permalink: /understanding-css-size-properties/
 categories: Blog
 ---
-<p class="profile-description"> I was asked a question today by a friend who is learning web design.
+<p class="widget-description"> I was asked a question today by a friend who is learning web design.
 She wanted to know the difference between CSS size properties and methods, why use PX vs PT for fonts, or 100% vs EM.
 I would like to start by saying I&#8217;m not an expert on the matter but I will try to explain as best as I understand without a over complicated explanation.</p><!-- more -->

 <p>Let&#8217;s take a look at the conversion chart below to see how these different units relates to each other.</p>